-On Tuesday, I wrote a post that outlined the resources and tools that helped me get out of debt – at least in the beginning.
+On Tuesday, I wrote a post that outlined the resources that helped me get out of debt – at least in the beginning.
 There’s one other resource that has been a little more obvious than the rest but, after typing 1,100+ words already, I didn’t really think there was time to get into it.
 Can you guess what it is?

 Of course, it’s this blog.

 When I first started writing Blonde on a Budget, I thought I would start a blog and just post either daily or weekly spending reports – for myself, nobody else.
 I had no idea that the personal finance community even existed, let alone personal finance blogs.
 Then one day I came across a personal finance blog written by an anonymous girl in Vancouver.
 Well, wouldn’t you know it but the picture in her banner (which didn’t show her face) was easily recognizable and I realized it was my friend IRL (in real life) Krystal!
 Is this your blog!?
 I asked her over Facebook.
 She said yes but begged me not to tell anyone, because she was just getting ready to go public and finally attach her real name to it.